CASTELO ARCHAEOLOGICAL PROJECT

 Accommodation

-Students will be housed together in the town of Redondo.
+Students will be housed in groups across a few houses in the town of Redondo.
 Most rooms will be shared by two or more students, and sometimes on bunk beds.
 Sleeping arrangements are gender-separated.
-Spaces are communal - there is a shared kitchen, bathrooms, washing machine, and dining room.
+Spaces are communal - there is a shared kitchen, bathrooms, washing machine, and dining room in each house.
 Students are responsible for cleaning these spaces and doing the assigned chores each weekend.
 Students will do their own laundry.
 Please note that there is no wifi or air conditioning in the houses, though fans will be available.
+Bedding will be provided.

 Picture